Fine Needle Aspiration for Dogs

 • The sample is gently smeared to create a thin layer of cells for the clinician or pathologist to review (cytology).

-• The sample is allowed to air dry then stained.
+• The sample is allowed to air dry and then stained.
 Staining the slide allows the clinician or pathologist to look for certain characteristics of a particular cell type.

 • The cells tell us if there is an infection, inflammation, or possible cancer.